NAME: William BRAKE

 FATE: Returned to Australia – 1919

 William Brake was the son of James Hugh Brake and Barbara McDougall and was born in Horsham in 1893.
-James Brake was born in the Cavendish district and at an early age went to work for John Thomson & Co. in Gray Street.
+James Brake was born in the Cavendish district and at an early age went to work for John Thomson & Co. in Gray Street after his sister married one of the senior partners, John Thomson.
 He eventually was the manager of the store and was in partnership with the Thomsons in stores in Horsham & Portland called Thomson & Brakes.

 In late 1914, the Brakes moved to Mont Albert, but James Brake continued to manage Thomsons from Melbourne.
 An article in the Hamilton Spectator at the time lamented the loss of William Brake to sporting teams across Hamilton.
 Twelve months later on 12 November 1915, William enlisted joining the 4th Field Artillery Brigade.
 Early in 1916, he transferred to the Australian Flying Corps (AFC) as a mechanic.
 His brother James was a Captain in the AFC.

-William returned to Australia in 1919 having served in the Middle East and France and escaped with no physical scars.
+William returned to Australia in May 1919 having served in the Middle East and France.
 His two brothers, John and James also returned.
-His other brother Stan remained in Hamilton working at Thomsons.
+His other brother Stan had remained in Hamilton working at Thomsons.

-In 1922, William Brake passed away at his mother’s home in Mont Albert aged twenty-nine.
-His body was returned to Hamilton for burial with his father James who passed away in 1915.
+Not long after William’s return, it was found he was suffering from glandular tuberculosis.
+He suffered for eighteen months before dying on 26 April 1921 of cardiac failure at his mother’s home at 12 Stanhope Street Mont Albert aged twenty-nine.
+His body was returned to Hamilton for burial alongside his father James who passed away in 1915.
 On arrival, William Diwell of the Hamilton Brass Band played the “Last Post.”